MRJAB/Hermes/README.md

 Some choices: store history locally? and/or remotely (allows users to move clients)? edit / delete previous messages? group chats? etc.

+Hermes Web Project

+This project is web application version of hermes project.
+This project uses the technologies javascript,php mysql html5 and css3.
+Ajax technology is used to make asynchronous requests.
+PHP is only used to push and pull data from the data base.
+All the website's dynami cnature is handled by javascript.
+Latest version of css is used for styling